 On leaving camp, from the top of a hill we had in sight a large part of the southeastern estuary of the port, on whose margins are seen several small inlets and a large stretch of bad, muddy, and salty land this side of the water; but it appears that the estuary extends at times through all that margin and flat.
 Then we crossed an arroyo called Los Laureles because it had many laurels; and a little afterward, on entering the Bosque Espinoso, we came to an arroyo or ditch with much water in pools, where we stopped for quite a while to find a ford across it.
 I may note that all the arroyos which are encountered between the valley of San Bernardino and the port rise in the spruce-covered sierra on the south, of which I spoke day before yesterday, and run toward the flat and the estuary.

-by going to a high point to plan a route going up the peninsula.
-Given that the
+start out by going to a high point to plan a route going up the peninsula.

-"arroyo of San Joseph Cupertino" was what we now call Stevens Creek
+Given that the "arroyo of San Joseph Cupertino" was what we now call

-and that they apparently had camped in what we now call Cupertino, their first
+Stevens Creek and that they apparently had camped in what we now call

 After that Font says they traveled "another [league] to the north-northwest," which would have been approximately parallel to Stevens Creek.
 They then went "some four [leagues] to the west-northwest until we crossed the arroyo of San Francisco."
 The "arroyo of San Francisco," is now called "San Francisquito Creek."
 On that basis their route was approximately along the white band shown in the map on the next page, i.e. the current route of El Camino Real.